moorepants/learn-multibody-dynamics/translational.rst

 - calculate the velocity and acceleration of a point in a multibody system
 - apply the one and two point theorems to calculate velocity and acceleration of points
+- identify the tangential, centripetal, and Coriolis acceleration components

 Introduction
 ============